moosichu/presentation-crest-underwater/presentation.md

 ## Transitioning Between "Above" and "Below" Water

-Most common solution: cut between views.
+Most common solution: cut between views - very few games *actually* show a meniscus

 . . .

-Crest users expect this to "just work".
+Crest users expect underwater to "just work".

 ::: notes

 Not all Crest users have the resources available to implement the camera logic necessary to cut between "above" and "below" water views.
 It's an art to be able to pull that off in an AAA game.

 TODO: Game examples: Shadow of the collus, call of duty, uncharted.
 Counter: Nautica?

+Games which do have meniscus: Ubisoft Games (Far Cry 3), Bethesda Games (Skyrim)

 :::